-The film examines disturbing claims by James Safechuck and Wade Robson that Jackson sexually abused them over a period of several years when they were children.
+The documentary chronicles allegations by James Safechuck and Wade Robson that Jackson sexually abused them over several years when they were children.

-Jackson’s family has denied the allegations and condemned the documentary, calling it a “public lynching” and Jackson’s accusers “admitted liars” in reference to sworn statements they both made while Jackson was alive that he did not molest them.
+They condemned the documentary, calling it a “public lynching.”
+Jackson’s accusers are “admitted liars,” the family says, because of sworn statements by Safechuck and Robson while Jackson was alive that he did not molest them.

 “My memories.
 And thank god 4 me, my memories of MJ were mostly fond, aside from r 1 & only fight because he incorrectly feared i would turn on him, & make up lies,” Feldman tweeted.
 “I never did.
 I never would!
 I pray those boys can sleep w that same clarity of consciousness!
 Let god b thy judge!”

-Feldman said he “took issue” with the documentary given that Jackson, who died in 2009, is not around to defend himself.
+Feldman said he was friends with Jackson around the same time Safechuck alleges he was abused.
+Feldman said he “took issue” with the documentary given that Jackson is not around to defend himself.

 Both men filed suits – Robson in 2013 and Safechuck in 2014 – against the singer’s estate.
 (Jackson’s estate denied the accusations.
 Their cases were initially dismissed but reportedly remain under appeal.)